evelyn-s-hu/DH110-Assignment08-Pitch/README.md

 # Redesigning the Washington State Department of Ecology Website
+Evelyn Hu
+DH110
+## Introduction
-## Introduction: a brief information about the project.
+a brief information about the project.
 What is the project about?
 The motivation of the project and possible contribution.

-## Clear design statement:
+## Design Statement
 What is the issue and Why do you think it is important to resolve that issue by your project?

-## Competitor analysis
+## Competitor Analysis
 Summary and link to the heuristics and usability testing of the existing product(s) - or the original website you evaluated

+View the full heuristic evaluation (here)[https://github.com/evelyn-s-hu/DH110-Assignment01-HeuristicEvaluation/blob/main/README.md].

 ## User research
 Summary and link to your assignment folder